Belize Food Guide

 Panades

-Deep-fried corn tortillas filled with fish or beans, topped with pickled onions and cabbage.
-Popular street food in northern Belize.
-Corozal District specialty.
-Yucatecan influence visible.
+Deep-fried corn tortillas filled with fish or beans, finished with pickled onions and cabbage.
+A street-food favorite in northern Belize and a Corozal District specialty, with clear Yucatecan roots.

 Allergens: